 File-based configuration

-In addition to using the Netlify UI to configure build settings, deploy settings, and environment variables, you can also configure these settings in a netlify.toml
+In addition to using the Netlify UI to configure build settings, deploy settings, and environment variables, you can also configure many of these settings in a netlify.toml

 The netlify.toml